masogit/am-browser-doc/docs/start/faq.md

 ## AM Browser FAQ

-- How does the access control work?
+- How does access control work?

-    For the access control of UI functionalities, two groups of users are supported:
+    For the access control of UI functionalities, users are divided into two groups:
     - Admin, those who have the administrator role set in AM (can be found in `Employee and departments`->`Profile` tab -> `Administration rights` ) can access all UI functionalities.
     - Non-admin, can only access `Search`, `Insight` and `Viewer`.
-    The data access control permission has the same configuration as `User Rights`, which is based on the operations against each table.
+    The data access control permission has the same configuration as the `User Rights`, which is based on the operations against each table.
 (Log on to the AM client as an administrator, menu `Administration`-> `Rights` -> `User rights`)

 - Do customers need guest licenses to access AM Browser ?